 To get an idea of how much people will be spending and which item categories may be popular this holiday season, take a look at research into predicted consumer spending.
 Check out findings from retail research bodies such as the National Retail Federation and NPD Group.
 The latter predicts that sales will be up across all categories by around 3% compared to last year’s estimations, and clothing remains the most popular holiday gift this year:

-Step 2.
-Place your orders early
+2. Place your orders early

 Once you’ve forecasted the quantity of stock you’re likely to need, we recommend that you order it as early as possible ahead of the holiday season.

 First, consumers are starting their holiday shopping earlier than ever before – from as early as October – so you need to be prepared for them when they come.
 Second, ordering early helps you ensure the stock you need is available when you want it.
-Don’t forget that your competitors will also be ordering items from the same vendors, and on-trend products in particular will be in high demand (take Frozen-themed goods for children in 2013 following the film’s release in November of the same year, for example).
+Don’t forget that your competitors will also be ordering items from the same vendors, and on-trend products, in particular, will be in high demand (take Frozen-themed goods for children in 2013 following the film’s release in November of the same year, for example).
 So order ahead of the pack to avoid missing out on popular items.

-Step 1: Set up a stock replenishment plan
+3. Set up a stock replenishment plan

-You should now have a healthy looking stockroom in time for the festive shopping crowd.
+You should now have a healthy-looking stockroom in time for the festive shopping crowd.
 But no matter how much research you put into forecasting demand, no estimation is a guarantee.

 You need to have a plan in place to ensure you keep enough stock in store to satisfy customer demand.
-The last thing you want to tell your customers is that you don’t have what they want in stock, which may disappoint them and discourage them from shopping at your store in future.
+The last thing you want to tell your customers is that you don’t have what they want in stock, which may disappoint them and discourage them from shopping at your store in the future.

 Set re-order points (ROPs)